 The goal of the TESOL program is to send out highly competent professionals who are able to work skillfully with diverse student populations in the U.S. and around the world.
 Students are provided with a balance of preparation in the necessary theoretical aspects of English language teaching and extensive hands-on experience in a rich Christian environment.
+Our program of study is designed to equip students with linguistic knowledge, pedagogical skill, cultural competency, research proficiency, and spiritual development.
 Specific program objectives include the following:

 - Understand universal components of language.
 (TE1) - Gain exposure to current language acquisition theory.
 (TE2) - Understand theoretical foundations and practical approaches for teaching each skill area.
 (TE3) - Skillfully employ a wide variety of teaching techniques.
 (TE4) - Design curriculum for language courses.
 (TE5) - Understand the sociopolitical, economic, cultural and educational contexts in which English is taught around the world.
-(TE6)
+(TE6 - Develop a personal theology concerning the question, "What does it mean to teach English as a follower of Christ?"
+(TE7)

-In addition to meeting all B.A. degree requirements, including general education and the Bible major, the TESOL student must meet the listed requirements for the major.
+In addition to meeting all B.A. degree requirements, including general education and the Bible core, the TESOL student must meet the listed requirements for the major.